Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-96-tile-flip.md

 *Okay, they’re ready.*

 Entity acknowledge Daemon’s update with some small amount of trepidation.
-It…was not really very comfortable with transferring the station’s systems over to mindless automation.
+It... was not really very comfortable with transferring the station’s systems over to mindless automation.
 Somehow, it just didn’t feel right to trust all those lives to an algorithm.

 *It’s cute that you care that much, but they’ll be* ***fine.*** *Even if this fails completely, it’ll be days before the air goes bad.*

 The Entity was quite aware of that, and reminded Daemon as much.
-Still…
+Still...

 It surprised itself by how much it *fretted* over the people in its charge.
 Human lives were infamously tough to the organic life forms of the galaxy, but they seemed so delicate from its perspective.
-The wrong blend of gasses, a sufficiently long disruption in the water supply, a disaster in the farming modules, a major hull breach…
+The wrong blend of gasses, a sufficiently long disruption in the water supply, a disaster in the farming modules, a major hull breach...

 Space was not a friendly environment.